Hannah E Zikria-Hagemeier

 Cognitive and Behavioral Neuroscience: Cognitive and behavioral neuroscience, synaptic plasticity, hippocampus receptor subunits, genetics, learning and memory

 Hannah Zikria-Hagemeier is a graduate student in the cognitive and behavioral neuroscience program.
 She works in the lab of Dr. Theodore Dumas where she studies the effects of hippocampal receptor subunits on the neuronal processes of learning and memory.
-She is currently researching the roles of immediate early genes and their interactions on the formation of hippocampus-dependent spatial memory.
+She is currently researching the roles of an immediate early gene and its interactions on the formation of hippocampus-dependent spatial memory.

 Education